 Thank you for your interest in the Medical Physics clinical residency program in the Department of Radiation Oncology at UT Southwestern Medical Center in Dallas.
 The residency is overseen by the Medical Physics and Engineering faculty, which includes 17 physicists (16 Ph.D., one M.S.), eight dosimetrists, two service and research engineers, and three IT specialists.
 The Medical Physics residency program is accredited by the Commission on Accreditation of Medical Physics Educational Programs (CAMPEP).

 About the Program

 The residency is a two-year program that emphasizes clinical excellence and professional development in radiation oncology physics.
 The expected activities, objectives, and assessments to be completed during the residency are well-defined and are presented to incoming residents upon their arrival.
-The residency includes didactic courses but the majority of time is spent in “hands-on” clinical rotations.
+Didactic courses are available to residents but the majority of time is spent in “hands-on” clinical rotations.
 Residents are expected to become an integral part of the Department of Radiation Oncology, performing clinical duties while interacting closely with the entire faculty and staff in a collegial manner.

-The physics faculty works closely with 16 radiation oncologists and eight medical residents who provide services to more than 140 patients per day.
+The physics faculty works closely with 18 radiation oncologists and 10 medical residents who provide services to more than 140 patients per day.
 Medical physics faculty also collaborate closely with colleagues in the Division of Molecular Radiation Biology, other UT Southwestern departments, and other UT campuses.